miso-belica/jusText/README.rst

 linguistic resources such as Web corpora.
 You can
 `try it online <http://nlp.fi.muni.cz/projects/justext/>`_.

-This is the a fork of original code of jusText_ hosted on Google code.
+This is a fork of original code of jusText_ hosted on Google Code.
 Below are some "forks" that I found on GitHub:

 - https://github.com/andreypopp/extracty/tree/master/justext